Shared stories, inspiration, insights and tips

 Bernadette Woods is one of Tasmania's finest chefs and most respected hospitality leaders.

-From the rugged Northern Headlands of County Donegal, in Ireland, to the sun-soaked beaches of Noosa, Bernadette had already forged a reputation in the hospitality industry when she arrived in Tasmania to take up the role of general manager at Cradle Mountain Village in the late 1980s.
+From the rugged Northern Headlands of County Donegal, in Ireland, to the sun-soaked beaches of Noosa, Bernadette had already forged a reputation in the hospitality industry when she arrived in Tasmania to take up the role of general manager at Cradle Mountain Lodge in the late 1980s.

 You'll soon discover that Bernadette’s success not just been based on talent, hard work and business acumen, but also on an irresistible and contagious generosity of spirit and zest for fun (or craic, as they say in her homeland).